ahmedsamy200525-ship-it/Arduino-DTMF-Home-Automation/README.md

-# Hybrid GSM-Based Home Automation (DTMF Technology)
+# Hybrid GSM-Based Home Automation (DTMF Technology)V1.0
 ** Project Overview

 This project was developed as part of the Electronics 1 course within the Mechatronics Engineering program.
 It introduces a reliable, secure, and internet-independent solution for remote appliance control.
 By utilizing a real SIM card and DTMF (Dual-Tone Multi-Frequency) decoding, the system allows users to control high-voltage devices (like a lamp) via standard mobile phone calls from anywhere in the world.